 Banjhakri falls is a beautiful natural waterfall around which a park has been constructed based on a shamanic theme.
 Banjhakri is a mythical tribal shaman.
 The condition of the road to this place is terrible and we wobbled on the seat as our Wagnor car ascended the hills.
 On reaching, we took entry tickets which costs Rs.
 100 for a couple.
 The parking charges are extra and vary depending on the type of vehicle.
 The parking charges are less for Sikkim registered vehicles.

 The waterfall is a small one but the view of water cascading on the rocky steps is beautiful to watch.
 Banjharki falls is an energy park as well and is lit up using solar panels.
 The park has been meticulously designed to provide visitors spots to have a good view of the waterfall and click pictures.
 There are few stalls and kiosks selling souvenirs and food items like maggi, thupka, momo, soup, etc. There are options to take photographs wearing traditional Sikkim attire which is available on rent near the waterfall.
 For adventure lovers, there is paragliding as well.

 We clicked lots of photographs here.
 Then we had our lunch (tasty veg thupkas).

-Next we went to the Gangtok Ropeway.
+Next, we went to the Gangtok Ropeway.
 The prices are Rs.110 per person for a two way trip.
 Its a short trip of about 10 minutes in a crowded cabin.
 It gives a bird`s eye view of the entire Gangtok city along with expansive views of Mt.
-Kunchenjunga on one side.
-However, the duration is too less and the views are only descent.
+Kanchenjunga on one side.
+However, the duration is too less and the views are only decent.
 Anyway, it can be fun for first timers and kids.
 So decide accordingly if you are planning to visit the ropeway.